 Shri Shankara Shiva

-This magnificent rendering of Shiva’s divine family is one of the earliest and most popular prints of Chitrashala Press, based in Pune, western India.
-The youthful and handsome faces of Shiva and his wife Parvati gaze directly at the viewer, engaging the devotee in the act of darshan, ‘seeing the Divine’.
-The holy family, richly dressed and adorned, seated on a throne with a cusped back and sides featuring carved lions with heavy manes.
-Shiva embraces both Parvati and their second son Ganesha with his lower arms, while holding aloft his trident (trisula) and ax in his upper hands.
-Shiva’s calf-bull Vrsabha (popularly known as Nandi, ‘the joyful’) sits couchant facing his Lord, wearing a splendid blanket of green velvet with golden floral medallion border, a golden harness and chain of bells around his neck.
-This scene has the staged feel of a photographic studio composition, with the snowy peaks of the Himalayas as the painted backdrop.
-Undoubtedly the artist was directly drawing on such staged theatrics in this composition.
+This magnificent rendering of Shiva’s divine family is one of the earliest and most popular prints from the Chitrashala Steam Press, founded in Pune in 1878.
+The youthful and handsome faces of Shiva and his wife Parvati gaze directly at the viewer, engaging the devotee in the act of darshan, or “seeing the divine.”
+The holy family is richly dressed and adorned with jewels, and their throne features carved lions with heavy manes.
+Artists of the Chitrashala Steam Press adopted a more robust style—note the bright colors and the direct engagement of the subjects—compared to their counterparts in Kolkata, whose work has a painterly quality.
+This scene has the staged feel of a Victorian-era photographic studio portrait, with the snowy peaks of the Himalayas acting as the painted backdrop.

 Artwork Details